+FDIC

-- FDIC - ► Member banks pay small fee into a pool.
-If a bank can't meet withdrawal demands, then the FDIC does - Presence of FDIC (if credible) ought to reduce fear-induced runs altogether, and in practice that is more or less what has happened - Without runs, the FDIC rarely has to pay out, so this isn't expensive for the government - But there is a downside moral hazard.
+Member banks pay small fee into a pool.
+If a bank can't meet withdrawal demands, then the FDIC does

+Presence of FDIC (if credible) ought to reduce fear-induced runs altogether, and in practice that is more or less what has happened

+Recent Silicon Valley Bank run: depositors had way more than the FDIC cap

+Without runs, the FDIC rarely has to pay out, so this isn't expensive for the government

+But there is a downside - moral hazard.
 If banks know that deposits are insured, bank has little incentive to maintain sufficient liquidity, and may take too many risks